AlBi-HHU/U251_ivGPCR/README.md

 Please wait a few minutes for the analysis to finish.

+To speed up the process use the -j flag to run the programm on all cores simultaneously.

 If you have been running the workflow in the docker container (see above), you can obtain the results with